Soft Gluten-Free Dinner Rolls are easy to make! The rolls bake up soft and tender. Perfect recipe for a first-time bread baker.

 -

-Combine water and yeast in the bowl of stand mixer.
+Combine warm water and yeast in the bowl of a stand mixer.
 Stir to combine.
-Allow to stand for five minutes.
+Allow to sit for five minutes.

 -

-While the yeast dissolves, combine the gluten-free flour, granulated sugar, xanthan gum, and salt in a small bowl.
-Whisk.
+While the yeast dissolves, whisk together the gluten-free flour, granulated sugar, baking powder, xanthan gum, and salt in a small bowl.

 -

-Add the flour mixture to the yeast mixture.
-Add the milk, egg, and melted butter.
-Mix on medium speed until smooth, about three minutes.
+Add the gluten-free flour mixture, milk, egg, and melted butter to the yeast mixture.
+Mix on medium speed until thick and smooth, about three minutes.
 The dough will be very thick.

 -